7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 This exercise took me a long time to complete.
+I find erlang very hard to debug because of the poor error messages.
+For instance, at one point I mistyped `HTTP` as `HTPP` in the request, and it took me forever to debug.
+I eventually had to look at the binary output of my request and compare it byte for byte with a request that I knew did work.

-I used `curl` to examine the format of the request and response:
+While working on the exercise, I found it very helpful to use `curl` to examine the format of the request and response:

      curl -vIF mail.com